azurecorner/datasynchro-managed-pool-private-infra/README.md

 5. **Configuring the Image:**

 Managed DevOps Pools offer several options for configuring the images that run on the virtual machines, allowing pipelines to execute in the pool. <br>
-We can create our pool with the following options:
+You can create your pool with the following options:
 - Use virtual machine images from Azure Marketplace.
 - Use our own custom images from the Azure Compute Gallery.
 - Use the same images as the Microsoft-hosted agents in Azure Pipelines.